dmpop/pellicola/README.md

 To enable the expiration feature, change the *$expire = false;* line in the *index.php* script to *$expire = true;* and specify the desired expiration period by modifying the *$days* variable.

-## Demo

-A [Mejiro demo](https://ikebukuro.myqnapcloud.com:8081/mejiro/) is available for your viewing pleasure.

 ## Author

 Dmitri Popov ([dmpop@linux.com](mailto:dmpop@linux.com))